 The Buffalo Bank was established in 1919 and was the only bank established in Buffalo, West Virginia at the time.
-On October 1, 1953, the bank was robbed by three men who were later arrested with a large sum of money in their getaway car.
+On October 1, 1953, the bank was robbed by three armed men who were later arrested with a large sum of money in their getaway car.
 The bank closed when it was moved to Eleanor, West Virginia, and the building is now operating as the Buffalo Historical Society and Welcome Center.

 Backstory and Context

-The Buffalo Bank was opened in 1919 and was the only bank in Buffalo, West Virginia at the time.
-With its yellow brick and beautiful interior architecture, it was the most modern building in town for a long time.
-The Buffalo Bank was robbed on October 1, 1953 by three armed bandits.
-The armed robbers were Harold L. Page, Robert E. Combs, and Clair C. Starcher.
-The bandits made their way inside the bank to the counter with a pearl-handled pistol and demanded cash from the bank tellers.
+Originally run by president of the bank John L. Dickinson with teller L.L.
+Lilly, the Buffalo Bank was opened March 1, 1919 and was the only bank operating in the town located in Putnam County, West Virginia at that time.
+Upon its opening, its capital was estimated at $25,000.
+With its yellow brick and beautiful interior architecture, it was the most modern building in town for a long period.
+On October 1, 1953, when the bank was under the command of F. M. Brown, it made local headlines for an armed robbery.
+Three robbers, Harold L. Page, Robert E. Combs, and Clair C. Starcher, made their way inside the bank and to the counter with a pearl-handled pistol and demanded cash from the bank tellers.

-Harris, John T. .
+- Harris, John T. .
 West Virginia Blue Book.
 Charleston, West Virginia.
 Tribune Printing Company, 1921.

-Charleston Gazette Newspaper Archives, Newspaper Archive.
+- Charleston Gazette Newspaper Archives, Newspaper Archive.
 Accessed December 15th 2019. https://newspaperarchive.com/charleston-gazette-oct-02-1953-p-1/.

-Friends of Buffalo WV History, Friends of Buffalo WV History.
+- Friends of Buffalo WV History, Friends of Buffalo WV History.
 Accessed December 15th 2019. https://www.facebook.com/209437079084858/posts/trivia-the-buffalo-bank-was-robbed-on-october-1-1953-three-armed-bandits-made-of/1076810192347538/.

-Charleston Gazette Newspaper Archives, Newspaper Archive.
+- Charleston Gazette Newspaper Archives, Newspaper Archive.
 Accessed December 15th 2019. https://newspaperarchive.com/charleston-daily-mail-oct-02-1953-p-15/.

-Charleston Gazette Newspaper Archives, Newspaper Archive.
+- Charleston Gazette Newspaper Archives, Newspaper Archive.
 Accessed December 15th 2019. https://newspaperarchive.com/charleston-daily-mail-oct-02-1953-p-1/.